Best practice in surveys

 Communicate when things have changed

 Students will respond to surveys if their experience is that things will change as a result.
 But they won’t know what has improved unless you tell them.
-Communicate changes you have made e.g. the recent University-wide leaflets and posters reporting "You Said, We Have".
+Communicate changes you have made historically the University has used University-wide leaflets and posters reporting "You Said, We Have".
 Survey results and responses should never be invisible to the students, even if they present difficulties for you or the University.

 Know what you are asking